-Electrolyser: Unit where the electrochemical process of breaking water into hydrogen and oxygen takes place.
+Electrolyser: Unit, where the electrochemical process of breaking water into hydrogen and oxygen takes place.
 The three available methods of electrolysis are: alkaline electrolyser (AEC), proton exchange membrane electrolyser (PEMEC), and solid oxide electrolyser (SOEC).

 AEC and PEMEC are low temperature electrolysis methods, while SOEC can be performed at high temperatures.
-Besides the operating temperature, the three electrolysis methods differ in further individual characteristics such as energy input, pressure, and startup times.
+Besides the operating temperature, the three electrolysis methods differ in further individual characteristics such as energy input, pressure, and start-up times.

 Green hydrogen is generated via power-to-gas in a carbon-neutral way, using renewable energy sources such as solar or wind for the electrolytic process.
-Grey hydrogen is hydrogen produced using fossil fuels such as natural gas, and thus has a negative climate impact.
+Grey hydrogen is hydrogen produced using fossil fuels such as natural gas and thus has certain negative environmental impacts.

-Green methane: Green hydrogen can be chemically transformed into flammable methane (CH_4), which subsequently can be fed into the gas grid as Synthetic Natural Gas (SNG).
-This process is called methanation.
+Green methane: Green methane combines green hydrogen with CO2.
 In Germany, synthetic methane (or SNG) can be classified as biogas when at least 80% of the electricity fed into the electrolyser and the carbon used for methanation come from renewable sources.

-Grey carbon: CO_2 coming as a by-product from industrial processes like cement and steel production, which for their main purpose use fossil fuels.
+Grey carbon: CO2 coming as a by-product from industrial processes like cement and steel production, which for their main purpose use fossil fuels.

-LNG (Liquefied natural gas): LNG is a non-toxic liquid fuel, which is produced through pressure and by cooling natural gas down to -161 °C to -167 °C. Through the cooling process, the volume of LNG is 600 times less compared to natural gas.
-This is significantly simplifying transport and making transport more efficient.
-Additionally, LNG can be easily and efficiently stored in hubs.
+LNG (Liquefied natural gas): LNG is a non-toxic liquid fuel, which is produced through pressure and by cooling natural gas down to -161 to -167°C. Through the cooling process, the volume of LNG is 600 times less compared to natural gas.
+This is significantly simplifying transport and making it more efficient.
+Additionally, LNG can be easily and efficiently stored in hubs and used for peak-shaving at high electricity demand.
 Liquefaction technology is fully commercial and already available for large scale application.
 Its infrastructure is ready and can be used for liquefied renewable gas (LRG) without any modifications.